The Power of Prayer

 However, prayer serves even more purposes than these two well-known functions.

-Prayer is a way for us to remain focused on God and Christ’s sacrifice on the cross, which helps us to endure hardships and challenges that we face in day-to-day life, since prayer is a constant reminder that Christ is stronger than any difficulty we may face.
+Prayer is a way for us to remain focused on God and Christ’s sacrifice on the cross.
+And this helps us to endure hardships and challenges that we face in day-to-day life.
+Prayer is a constant reminder that Christ is stronger than any difficulty we may face.

 The wonderful thing about prayer for a Christian is that it is not a one-way process.
 Through prayer, we do not just talk to God.
 The fantastic news is that God also talks to us.
-In fact, Ecclesiastes 5 teaches us to not start our prayers with talking, but rather approach God with listening, holding our voices back to rather hear from Him.
+In fact, Ecclesiastes 5 teaches us to not start our prayers with talking, but rather approach God to listen first.

 The Bible is full of stories of prayer and instructions around prayer.
 Prayer is an integral part of Christian life.
-The Bible makes it clear that God hears our prayers, that He wants us to pray to Him and that He indeed answers them.
-He may not always answer them in the way we want Him to, but that is why He is God and we are not.
-What we can be confident in is that He works all things for the good of those who love Him (Romans 8:28).
+The Bible makes it clear that God hears our prayers.
+He wants us to pray to Him and that He indeed answers them.
+He may not always answer them in the way we want Him to.
+But we can be confident in is that He works all things for the good of those who love Him (Romans 8:28).

 Right in the beginning, Adam and Eve walked with God and talked with Him.
 This is what the heart of prayer is – talking and being with God.
 When they tried to hide from Him because they were ashamed, He, in His love, found them.
 Even when they had to leave the garden because of their disobedience, He, in His grace, made clothes for them.